1ma/Uma.Uuid/README.md

 In contrast `Uuid.ToByteArray()` and `Uuid.ToString()` always serialize the underlying bytes in Big-Endian, which is specially important for COMB Uuids, otherwise their "monotonically increasing" property would be lost.

-This can be illustrated with the following xUnit test (that is actually present in the library's test suite):
+This can be illustrated with the following xUnit test (that is taken from the actual test suite):

 ```csharp
 [Fact]